AiviaCommunity/PythonForAivia/README.md

 ### Dependencies

 Aivia uses the Python environment specified in File > Options > Advanced > Python executable.
 Each recipe may require its own set of modules so please check the specified requirements within the scripts if you want to use a recipe.
-A virtual environment builder is offered to users who do not want to handle the dependencies for the existing recipes.
+A virtual environment auto-builder (see PythonEnvForAivia folder) is offered to users who do not want to handle the dependencies for the existing recipes.
 If you designed a script, please specify your requirements within the docstring paragraph.
 For example, consider a script with the following import statements:

 ```python
 import os